riakhaitan/tp/docs/UserGuide.md

 - `budget b/500`

+### Removing a person who had paid the owes money: `paid`

+Removes a person at a given index who has paid the money they have owed.

+Format: `paid INDEX`

+Examples:

+- `paid 1`

+### Adding a person who owes you money: `person`

+Add a person with a given name who owes you a specific amount.

+Format: `person n/PERSON_NAME a/PERSON_AMOUNT`

+Examples:

+- `person n/Alex a/100`

 ### Exiting the program : `clear`

 Deletes all expenses from Expense Expert.

 Format: `clear`